F-Stack/f-stack/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

     It is used for normal memory blocks when they are being freed, to add the newly-freed block to the heap's free-list.

-*   prev - this pointer points to the header element/block in the memseg immediately behind the current one.
+*   prev - this pointer points to previous header element/block in memory.
 When freeing a block, this pointer is used to reference the previous block to check if that block is also free.
+If so, and the two blocks are immediately adjacent to each other, then the two free blocks are merged to form a single larger block.

-    If so, then the two free blocks are merged to form a single larger block.
+*   next - this pointer points to next header element/block in memory.
+When freeing a block, this pointer is used to reference the next block to check if that block is also free.
+If so, and the two blocks are immediately adjacent to each other, then the two free blocks are merged to form a single larger block.

-*   next_free - this pointer is used to chain the free-list of unallocated memory blocks together.
+*   free_list - this is a structure pointing to previous and next elements in this heap's free list.
     It is only used in normal memory blocks; on ``malloc()`` to find a suitable free block to allocate and on ``free()`` to add the newly freed element to the free-list.